cyber-dojo/saver/README.md

 - The source for the [cyberdojo/saver](https://hub.docker.com/r/cyberdojo/saver/tags) Docker image.
 - A docker-containerized micro-service for [cyber-dojo](https://cyber-dojo.org).
-- An http service, offering a group/kata API.
+- An http service, offering a group/kata model+persistence API.

 Development
 -----------